josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

       ![Set retry to 3](media/adf-copy-data-copy-settings.png 'Copy settings')

-1. After saving the Copy settings, select **Next** on the Summary tab.
+1. After saving the Copy settings, select **Next** on the Summary tab

 1. On the **Deployment** screen you will see a message that the deployment in is progress, and after a minute or two that the deployment completed.
 Select **Edit Pipeline** to close out of the wizard.